pypa/pip/docs/html/user_guide.rst

 This new resolver behaviour means that pip works harder to find out which version of a package is a good candidate to install.
-It reduces the risk that installing a new package will accidentally break an existing installed package, and so reducing the risk of your environment gets messed up.
+It reduces the risk that installing a new package will accidentally break an existing installed package, and so reducing the risk that your environment gets messed up.

 What does this behaviour look like?
 -----------------------------------